Numerical boundary flux functions that give provable bounds for nonlinear initial boundary value problems with open boundaries: Introduction

 \section{Introduction}

 Discontinuous Galerkin Spectral Element Methods (DGSEMs) are implemented in numerous packages \cite{KRAIS2021186,schlottkelakemper2021purely,FERRER2023108700,rueda2021entropy,WARUSZEWSKI2022111507}.
 The methods are attractive because they feature geometric flexibility with high order accuracy.
 They can also be stabilized by bounding some measure of the solution (e.g. entropy \cite{tadmor1984,Tadmor2003} and/or kinetic energy \cite{jameson2008,pirozzoli2011}) provided that a split form approximation is used in the interior, and that the boundary conditions are implemented stably, e.g. \cite{gassner2018br1,gassner2016split,winters2021}.
-True energy stability, which requires a bound on all dependent variables, has not been previously shown except when the mathematical entropy is also an energy.
+True energy stability, which requires a bound on all dependent variables, has not been previously shown except when the mathematical entropy is also an energy \cite{nordstrom2022nonlinear,nordstrom2022linear}\revOne{, otherwise additional positivity assumptions as in \cite{tadmor1984,Tadmor2003,svard2025entropy} are necessary}.

 As with Finite Volume schemes, boundary conditions for DGSEMs are implemented through a numerical boundary flux in the form of a Riemann solver by specifying an external state as the data.
 Wall boundary conditions for the compressible Euler equations of gas-dynamics, for instance, specify the external state as a reflection of the internal one, with no external data required.
 They have been shown to be entropy bounded depending on the Riemann solver chosen \cite{hindenlangWall}.
 Inflow-outflow boundary conditions, which are needed in limited area computations and require external data, are usually set by specifying the state variables whose values one wants to enforce.